aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 Transform an unencrypted QueryOutput object for searchable encryption.

-We expect that the list of items returned will contain some extra records that matched the beacon values, but do not match the plaintext values.
+We expect that the list of items returned will contain some extra records that matched the beacon values, but do not match the plaintext values if the customer has made a query over any encrypted fields.

+If the query only involves SIGN_ONLY fields then QueryOutputForBeacons MUST not filter the results and MUST return.
+This is because the query may not have a beacon key id filed.

 If the [Beacon Key Source](../searchable-encryption/search-config.md#beacon-key-source) for the configured table is a [Multi Key Store](../searchable-encryption/search-config.md#multi-key-store-initialization)